 Admissions decisions are reached independently of the results of this exam.
-Admitted applicants who do not demonstrate sufficient proficiency in Modern Hebrew may be required retake the exam, attend HUC-JIR’s Pre-Ulpan Hebrew Learning Program on the Jerusalem campus, or defer enrollment to improve their language skill.
+Admitted applicants who do not demonstrate sufficient capacity in Modern Hebrew may be required retake the exam, attend HUC-JIR’s Pre-Ulpan Hebrew Learning Program on the Jerusalem campus, or defer enrollment to improve their language skill.

 For the School of Jewish Nonprofit Management, the Executive Masters program in Jewish Education,and the part time Masters program in Religious Education on our New York campus, students must have Hebrew proficiency equivalent to one year of college-level Modern Hebrew demonstrated on a transcript or passing a proficiency exam in order to graduate from the program.
 One may enter the program without a solid Hebrew foundation but will need to take Hebrew to fulfill the one-year minimum requirement.
 If necessary, this requirement can be met after matriculating, but prior to graduation.